faithokamoto/bach/README.md

 > two of them were dropped due to a homozygous genotype, then the number
 > which may have a neutral bias is `(20 - 2) × --max-neutral`.
 6. Assuming this window wasn't dropped:
-    1. Attempt to extend it by `p`.
-That is, check a mini-window of length `p` starting from the end of the current window.
+    * Attempt to extend it by one more bin.
 If the extension has the same bias, add it to the window.
 Repeat until extension is no longer possible.
-    2. Calculate a **two-tailed [binomial][BinomTest] p-value**, with `n` as the total number of samples with either `ref` or `alt` bias (i.e. ignoring neutral samples), `k` as the number of samples with majority bias, and `p` as `0.5` (i.e. with the null hypothesis that either bias is equally likely).
+    * Calculate a **two-tailed [binomial][BinomTest] p-value**, given `n` samples with non-neutral bias, `k` samples with majority bias, and `p` as `0.5` (null hypothesis that either bias is equally likely).

 > [!NOTE]
 > Some windows may overlap.
 For example, given a step size of 5Mbp and a minimum